cardoo-finance/integration-doc/index.md

   - [Callbacks](#api-callbacks)

 ## Definitions <a name="definitions"></a>
-- **Acquiring** - A service of transferring money from a customer to a car rental agency
+- **Acquiring** - Receiving car rental fee from customers' bank payment cards and transferring it to the car rental company in scope of the sales agency contract between Cardoo and the car rental company.
 - **Customer** - A person renting a car
 - **Deposit Free** - A service enabling a customer to rent a car without making a security deposit
-- **Issued Guarantee** - A legally binding commitment between Cardoo and a car rental agency in accordance with a contract in a context of an Order
+- **Issued Guarantee** - A legally binding commitment between Cardoo and a car rental company in accordance with a contract in a context of an Order
-- **Guarantee State** - Our decision regarding a guarantee issuance
+- **Guarantee State** - Our decision regarding guarantee issuance
 - **Order** - An entity, a collection of services in a context of a specified car rental booking
+- **One-time Order** - A type of order with fixed pickup and drop-off dates and no recurrent payments.
 - **Order Approval Process** - Our internal process aimed to determine whether we are willing to issue a Guarantee
 - **Price Request** - A request to calculate the cost of a Deposit Free service in a context of a specified car rental parameters